-Year 13 Advanced Level [A 2] Results
+Year 13 Advanced Level [A2] Results

-- A particular focus on securing A Grades has paid dividends, with these results rising from 6% to 16% - The pass rate was 99.3% at A2 which means there were 4 U grades overall.
-As in 2011, all qualifications had to be aggregated. - We had four students secure places at Oxbridge this year [One boy and three girls]. - There were some exceptional individual performances: - 1 boy achieved 5As and an A - 1 boy and 3 girls achieved 4As and an A - 2 girls achieved 4A - 1 girl achieved 3A and 2 As - 4 girls achieved 2 and 1A - 1 girl achieved 6As. - The School achieved significant value added for its students.
-The ALIS [Advanced Level value-added system] indicators suggest that these results overall exceeded the expected significance range. - ALIS showed the following subjects to have large positive value added: English Literature, History, RS, Drama, and PE. - AS Level results for Year 12 were an improvement on those achieved last year giving good cause to anticipate strong results at the end of Year 13 in 2012.
+- A sustained focus on securing A Grades has paid dividends, with these results rising again to 18%. - The pass rate was 99% at A2 which means there were 5 U grades overall. - We had six students secure places at Oxbridge this year.
+One boy and two girls took up places at Oxford, with 3 boys taking up places at Cambridge. - There were some exceptional individual performances: - ⇒ 1 boy achieved 6A Grades - ⇒ 1 boy achieved 5A's - ⇒ 2 boys and 1 girl achieved 4A's and an A - ⇒ 1 boy achieved 4A - ⇒ 2 girls achieved 3 A's and 2 A's - ⇒ 3 girls and 2 boys achieved 3A's and 1 A's - ⇒ 2 boys and 2 girls achieved 2A's and 2 A's - Also, ALIS [Advanced Level value-added system] indicators suggest that these results overall exceeded the expected significance range.

+- ALIS showed the following subjects to have large positive value added: English Literature, French, Business, RS, Art, Economics, History and General Studies. - As confirmed last year, since 2011 A/S grades are now aggregated at the end of Year 12, and are declared in the UCAS process.
+This provides additional incentive for students to focus on their studies immediately in Year 12. - AS Level results for Year 12 closely matched those achieved last year, giving good cause to anticipate strong results at the end of Year 13 in 2013. - Ecclesbourne is placed in the top ten schools nationally for successful Russell Group applications in data just published by the Department for education.
+33% of students attend Russell Group universities after Ecclesbourne compared to 9% nationally.